Year-End Accounting Checklist for Your Small Business

 Prepare an Invoice Listing All Income and Expenses

 Prepare a list of all income from the year, including additional items such as reimbursed employee expenses.
-In addition to recording amounts due from customers, include all current liabilities (such as accounts payable).
+In addition to recording amounts due from customers, include all current liabilities (such as accounts payable), which will be necessary to have when making your balance sheet.

 In addition, you may need to record donations received by the business but not yet registered on the books.
 Finally, document all expenses incurred during the year for items that you have already paid.